RetroBunn/TTUSB-NVDA/README.md

 To check that your unit works after the Windows drivers are installed, on the TripleTalk USB Mini installation disk, go into the `utils` directory and launch `TTUAPP.EXE` or `ttuapp64.exe`.
 This is a utility that will allow you to send text to the TripleTalk units through the **Send Text** or **Send File** commands in the file menu.

-## What's Left to Do?
+## Current Limitations
-Despite the driver working as expected in casual use, there are some things that still need to be worked on.
+Despite the driver working as expected in casual use, there are some limitations that I don't think can easily be fixed.

-- Add Spanish language support so that the unit can switch to Spanish.
-This isn't high on my priority list, since the Spanish language is a pronunciation dictionary file, and I need to figure out how to dynamically load it, and have it show up as a separate language within NVDA's voice settings dialog as a combo box.
+- New line pauses: When NVDA encounters a new line, for example in the File Explorer, normally it's supposed to pause in between new lines (such as the case with "This PC File Explorer, Items View List".
+But due to limitations with the RC8660 chip, there's no way of having it pause when it encounters new lines sent to the synthesizer.
+This same behavior happens when the synthesizer is being used with other screen readers such as JAWS.
+- Spanish support: The TripleTalk USB can speak Spanish, but it has to load a Spanish dictionary file.
+Spanish isn't planned at the moment, due to how it handles custom dictionary loading at the moment, unless someone can figure out how to get it working.